dgweissman/adol-brain-ans-coupling/README.md

 # adol-brain-ans-coupling
+Files are
+1. Code for Afni's 3dLME used to localize brain regions that covary with RSA and SCR.
+Data is removed.
-Files are MPlus code used to
+2. MPlus code used to
-1. quantify brain-ANS coupling and
+  a. quantify brain-ANS coupling and
-2. evaluate sources and consequences of individual differences in brain-ANS coupling.
+  b. evaluate sources and consequences of individual differences in brain-ANS coupling.